-Pre-College students are expected to abide by the honor and community standards of Colorado College.
+Stroud Scholar students are expected to abide by the honor and community standards of Colorado College.
 If you are found in violation of any of these policies, you will be requested to meet with the Director of Summer Session and Coordinator of Summer Programs.
-Findings of responsibility could include up to dismissal from the program at the discretion of the President of the College or Director of Summer Session.
+Findings of responsibility could include up to dismissal from the program at the discretion of the President of the College, Director of Summer Session or Assistant Director of College Access Programs.